thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 22 July 2023
+### Daily Rundown on Sunday, 23 July 2023

-- The average temperature today is 13.8˚C;
+- The average temperature today is 19.92˚C;
-- With highs of 15.48˚C and lows of 11.7˚C.
+- With highs of 20.14˚C and lows of 13.11˚C.
-- You can expect moderate rain for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->